mheadd/opendata.guide/README.md

 ## Contributing

-This site is built using [Harp](http://harpjs.com/) and is hosted on [Github pages](https://pages.github.com/).
+This site is built using [Harp](http://harpjs.com/) with a [boilerplate theme](https://github.com/harp-boilerplates/hb-docs) and is hosted on [Github pages](https://pages.github.com/).
 To contribute to this guide, fork it and send a pull request or open a new item in the [issues list](https://github.com/mheadd/opendata.guide/issues).

 ## Related